worldcoin/smtb-ceremony/GUIDE.md

 curl -v -T <PH2FILE>.ph2 <PRESIGNED_URL>
 ```

-This concludes all the steps for the initialization of the phase 2 of the trusted setup ceremony.
+This concludes all the steps for the initalization of the phase 2 of the trusted setup ceremony.

 ### Phase 2 contributions